kgroat/soundcollective/readme.md

   * The port number may vary depending on environment variables.
 Use the port number specified in the output of the npm start command

 #### Voila!

+### Visit the site!
+You can see the test app up and running at [soundcollective.io](http://soundcollective.io/); feel free to check it out.